listx/dyla/README.md

 1. *Encounter phase*: Flip over a new encounter card if none are showing.
 2. *Combat phase*: Play any number of tactics cards desired.
 3. Play any number of attack cards desired.
-4. Resolve tactics cards, then resolve damage done by attack cards.
+4. Resolve tactics cards and damage from attack cards.
 5. If Encounter card is not defeated, take return damage from the card.
 6. *Research phase*: Chance to purchase tech cards.
 7. *Discard and Draw phase*: Discard any cards you want.
 If 5 or fewer cards in hand, draw up to 5.
 Else, nothing happens.
 Reshuffle deck if necessary.

 ## Rules details

-Victory/lose conditions: Player wins when an arbitrary number of victory points(15?) is accrued from defeating enemies.
+Victory/lose conditions: Player wins when an arbitrary number of victory points(15) is accrued from defeating enemies.
 Player loses if hit points reach 0.

 Player hit points - The player has a maximum health of 10.